kubernetes-client/python/kubernetes/docs/ExtensionsV1beta1Api.md

 namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects body = kubernetes.client.ExtensionsV1beta1DeploymentRollback() # ExtensionsV1beta1DeploymentRollback |
 dry_run = 'dry_run_example' # str | When present, indicates that modifications should not be persisted.
 An invalid or unrecognized dryRun directive will result in an error response and no further processing of the request.
-Valid values are: - All: all dry run stages will be processed (optional) include_uninitialized = true # bool | If IncludeUninitialized is specified, the object may be returned without completing initialization. (optional) pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)
+Valid values are: - All: all dry run stages will be processed (optional) include_uninitialized = True # bool | If IncludeUninitialized is specified, the object may be returned without completing initialization. (optional) pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional)

 try:
     api_response = api_instance.create_namespaced_deployment_rollback(name, namespace, body, dry_run=dry_run, include_uninitialized=include_uninitialized, pretty=pretty)
     pprint(api_response)
 except ApiException as e: